 Bring everything to a boil.
 Reduce heat for 20 minutes.
 Place in six to eight-pint jars and seal.
 Of course, the jars need to be washed and ready to use.

 Next, boil the jars in a canner.
 The water needs to be at least an inch on the jar.
 Process for 10 minutes.

 Canning isn't hard.
 There are more convenient and simpler ways to can than my Momma's technique.
 Whatever method you use, it will turn out great too!

 Before smoking Sunday's chicken, it was injected with a special sauce called 'Carolina vinegar BBQ sauce.'
 Along with an injection, the chicken was basted in the sauce while cooking.
 After cooking, the sauce was used as a condiment for an extra spoonful of goodness.
 The entire process was performed on a pellet grill, the grill that's the new rave for those that like to cook outdoors.

 "So we did this chicken on Sunday," said my Aunt Marge.
-I'm so grateful that she and husband David Fields love to cook, BBQ, grow vegetables, and golf.
+I'm so grateful that she and her husband David Fields love to cook, BBQ, grow vegetables, and golf.
 Because of their active lifestyles, there's so much content available!

 For this article, I'll share my aunt's whole chicken recipe, David's injection process, the Carolina sauce, and basic information on pellet grills.

-What's the process of brining a chicken?
+What's the process of a chicken brine?

 For a simple brine, use two quarts of water along with:

 1/4 cup sugar